beaugaines/beaugaines.github.com/source/_posts/2012-09-19-notes-on-scala.markdown

 {% endcodeblock %}

 - function parameters come with their type, which appears after the colon.
 If a return type is given, it appears after the parameter list.
+- n.b. that `if - else` in Scala is used for _expressions_, not for statements as in Java
+-